Skip to content

 Dynamic Usage

-1. Through file-type data storage, for example using the shared_preferences library's SharedPreferences, configure the use of the SDK and add code to retrieve tag data at the configuration point.
+1. Through file type data storage, for example shared_preferences library SharedPreferences, configure the use of SDK, add code to obtain tag data at the configuration.

 final prefs = await SharedPreferences.getInstance();